Jones Act Cases

 - Falling into the water off the ship or rig

-- Falling from a structure on the ship onto the deck
+- Falling from a structure on the boat onto the deck

 - Slips and falls on the deck